Monday, December 30, 2024

 Empty food nets

-The next day I went to the Apple Store in Brickell to have my iPhone battery replaced.
-They were slow at changing the battery so I went to tour the local urban spraw Like the rest of Miami, everything was densely built up.
+The next day, I went to the Apple Store in Brickell to have my iPhone battery replaced.
+They were slow at changing the battery, so I went to tour the local urban sprawl.
+Like the rest of Miami, everything was densely built up.
 Reminds me of the movie BRASIL.

-Nothing interesting, so I went back to the Apple store and had a demo of the incredible Apple Vision PRO - very impressed and expensive.
+Nothing interesting, so I went back to the Apple store and had a demo of the incredible Apple Vision PRO - very impressed, but also expensive.
 I bought it.

-Came back home and Sandro had ordered Pizza from Dominios that ended up not delivering, so we had pork.
+I came back home to find Sandro had ordered Pizza from Domino's, which didn't deliver, so we ended up having pork.

 Saturday, December 21, 2024